2018-2019 Directing Fellow, Asolo Repertory Theatre

 Teaching a “Choreographing Intimacy” workshop with Ellen Morbyrne and Real Live Theatre, North Star, Sunderland MA, August 17

-Leading a workshop on “The Director’s Vision,” New College, Sarasota FL, September 7
+Leading a workshop on “Creative Vision & the Director’s Process,” New College, Sarasota FL, September 7

 Serving as intimacy choreographer for “The Bacchae,” UMASS Theater Department, Amherst MA, November